Why are you doing this?

 I am a pretty lucky guy.
 Despite circumstances in my youth that could have held me back, life is good for me.
-I find myself in a career with an outstanding firm on Wall Street.
+I found myself in a career with an outstanding firm on Wall Street which led eventually to being able to start Urban Compass , which is a technology company focused on apartment rentals and sales in NYC.
 I am healthy and prosperous.
-And above all, I have a wonderful mother and great friends.
+And above all, I have a wonderful family: a great wife and daughter, a loving mother and great friends.
 I am keenly aware of the fact that I did not achieve all this by myself.
 I had a great deal of help all along the way from people who cared and who were willing to give of themselves to others.
-Now it is my turn.
-I want to use what I have been given - my health and physical stamina, my abilities and my connectedness with others to reach out to young people and make a difference in their lives.
+I felt that it was now my turn.
+I wanted to use what I have been given - my health and physical stamina, my abilities and my connectedness with others to reach out to young people and make a difference in their lives.

-I will run marathons in every state over the next few years.
+I ran marathons in every state over six years and I raised a million dollars.
+But the mission is not over because the needs filled by these organizations are important.
 To the extent any of the missions of the organizations at the bottom of this page resonate with you, please consider making a donation.
-Your support will help to keep me focused by knowing that each step that I run will help young people to help themselves.
+Your support kept me focused by knowing that each step that I ran helped young people to help themselves.
+If you continue to support them, these young people will know that there are people who care about them and that they are not alone.

 Click here to see the marathon list